k4yk/TodoAppWebApi/README.md

 *** How to test the API ***
 - You can test from the Swagger documentation (https://localhost:5001/swagger/index.html)
-- You can test it from any web API testing platform (e.g. Postman), the api endpoint url is https://localhost:5001/api/TodoItemModels
+- You can test it from any web API testing platform (e.g. Postman)

+*** Endpoint URLs ***
+- Get all todo items: GET https://localhost:5001/api/TodoItemModels
+- Get the details of 1 specific item: GET https://localhost:5001/api/TodoItemModels/{id}
+- Create new todo item: POST https://localhost:5001/api/TodoItemModels
+- Update a specific todo item: PUT https://localhost:5001/api/TodoItemModels/{id}
+- Delete a specific todo item: DELETE https://localhost:5001/api/TodoItemModels/{id}